christiandudel/EDSD2020/Exercises/README.md

 4. Create an R script using R Studio which, first, creates an object 'x' which contains the result of \sqrt{2}.
 Create a second object 'y' whch is equal to x^2.
 Finally, check whether x and y are equal using the == operator.
 Comment on the result (in the script file) - did you expect it?

 ## 2nd session

+In a much cited experiment Bertrand and Mullainathan (2004) showed that African Americans were less likely to receive a callback after applying to help-wanted ads, even if the resumes were identical.
+The authors achieved this by sending the same, fictiuous application many times and only randomly changing the name of the fictious applicant, sometimes using African-American- and sometimes White-sounding names.
+You can find the paper here (access through your MPIDR/university account): https://www.aeaweb.org/articles?id=10.1257/0002828042002561

+A part of the data has been published with a textbook on quantitative social science by Kosuke Imai.
+The data is available on Imai's GitHub: https://raw.githubusercontent.com/kosukeimai/qss/master/CAUSALITY/resume.csv

+Load the data set and create a cross-tablulation of the two variables 'race' and 'call'. 'call' uses dummy coding and is equal to 1 if a resume received a callback.
+Use relative frequencies such that the table shows whether whites or Blacks are more likely to receive a callback.
+This should reproduce the main finding of Bertrand and Mullainathan (2004): "White names receive 50 percent more callbacks for interviews."

+## 3rd session

+## 4th session

+## 5th session

+## 6th session